wcrich01/Adventurers-for-hire-2/README.md

 **Pug Version** - 3.0.0 -- In console install using "npm install pug@3.0.0"

-**Sequelize Version** - 6.3.4 In console install using "npm install sequelize@6.3.4"
+**Sequelize Version** - 6.3.4 -- In console install using "npm install sequelize@6.3.4"

-**Sequelize-CLI Version** - 6.2.0 In console install using "npm install sequelize-cli"
+**Sequelize-CLI Version** - 6.2.0 -- In console install using "npm install sequelize-cli"

-**SQLite3 Version** - 5.0.0 install in console using "npm install sqlite3@5.0.0"
+**SQLite3 Version** - 5.0.0 -- Install in console using "npm install sqlite3@5.0.0"

-**nodemon Version** - 2.0.4 install in console using "npm install nodemon"
+**nodemon Version** - 2.0.4 -- Install in console using "npm install nodemon"

 This project used DB Browser for SQLite.
 The program can be found at https://sqlitebrowser.org/dl/